 The problem

-Kenya is the world's largest exporter of black tea by volume.
-And yet almost none of it leaves the country as a finished, branded product with a Kenyan name on the box.
-The value sits in blending, packaging, and brand — none of which Kenya owns.
-At the same time, the entire Kenyan export apparatus is pointed at three or four legacy markets — the UK, Pakistan, Egypt, the GCC at a discount — while the fastest-growing premium tea markets of the last decade (Azerbaijan, Georgia, Türkiye, the broader Gulf premium segment) have been left to Sri Lanka, India, and Chinese producers.
-There is a corridor that does not yet exist, and someone has to build it.
+Africa doesn't have a quality problem.
+It has a distribution problem.
+Kenya is the world's largest exporter of black tea by volume — almost none of it leaves as a finished, branded product with a Kenyan name on the box.
+The value sits in blending, packaging, certification, hospitality relationships, container logistics — none of which most African producers own.
+At the same time, the entire African export apparatus is pointed at three or four legacy markets, while the fastest-growing premium corridors of the last decade — Azerbaijan, Kazakhstan, Uzbekistan, Georgia, Türkiye, the Gulf premium segment — have been left to Sri Lanka, India, and Chinese producers.
+There is a corridor that does not yet exist, and a pipe that needs to be built to carry the brands through it.

 What I contributed